 We are proud to offer digital imaging here at Animal Medical Hospital.
 Digital imaging allows our staff to view X-rays more quickly, not to mention more clearly.

-Additionally, digital imaging allows our X-rays to be evaluated by board-certified radiologists, Dr. Crispin Spencer and Dr. Sally Mitchell, who give us their expert advice and reports within a few hours.
+Additionally, digital imaging allows our X-rays to be evaluated by a board-certified radiologist, Dr. Eric Ferrell, who gives us his expert advice and reports within a few hours.

 Patients are lightly sedated for radiology and in some cases, they may require general anesthesia.
 Your veterinarian will discuss this with you prior to the procedure taking place.